awsdocs/aws-encryption-sdk-docs/doc_source/choose-keyring.md

 ------

 You can also use an AWS KMS keyring that specifies a generator key for decrypting, such as the following one\.
 When decrypting, the AWS Encryption SDK ignores the distinction between generator keys and additional keys\.
-It can use any of the specified CMKs to decrypt an encrypted data key\.
-The call to AWS KMS succeeds only when the caller has permission to use that CMK to decrypt data\.
+It can use any of the specified AWS KMS keys to decrypt an encrypted data key\.
+The call to AWS KMS succeeds only when the caller has permission to use that AWS KMS key to decrypt data\.

 ------
 #### [ C ]

 ```
 struct aws_cryptosdk_keyring *kms_decrypt_keyring =
-       Aws::Cryptosdk::KmsKeyring::Builder().Build(generator_key, {additional_key, other_cmk});
+       Aws::Cryptosdk::KmsKeyring::Builder().Build(generator_key, {additional_key, other_key});
 ```

 ------